Kha Maung Seik massacre: Local investigations

 While authorities were preoccupied with ARSA's insurgent operations at the time, Kyaw Zaw Oo, a Rakhine State Hluttaw MP, investigated the massacre and posted a detailed account on his Facebook page on 13 September 2017.
 He was one of the first to alert domestic and international communities about the massacre.

 Relief and rehabilitation

 Bangladesh

 When the local Bengali Hindus of Ukhia Upazila in Cox's Bazar District, came to know about Hindu refugees camping in the forest, they brought the Hindu refugees and provided shelter to them near a Hindu temple.
 A poultry farm was converted to a makeshift refugee camp, where around 300 Hindus were sheltered.
 The remaining 200 Hindus were provided shelter by the local Hindu families.
 The local Bengali Hindus provided donations for the daily meals to the Hindu refugees.

 Myanmar

 Following the massacre hundreds of Hindu families along with the Rakhines fled the rural areas to take shelter in Sittwe.
 More than 500 Hindus took shelter in four Hindu temples in Sittwe and were partially supported by the Myanmar government relief team.
-Many Hindus also took refugee in Buddhist monasteries in Ponnagyun and Kyauktaw townships.
+Many Hindus also took refuge in Buddhist monasteries in Ponnagyun and Kyauktaw townships.